 MW leaders will need to provide time and transportation requirements to the CHC during the process in order to allow the cost of the MW to be calculated and disclosed in the Early Registration materials.
 A sample form that can be used for MW tracking and analysis is found in Appendix M.

 All-day or more-than-1/2 day MWs are okay on one of the 2 full days of the conference.
-They are preferred on the day of an awards luncheon (vs. on the day of a keynote luncheon).
+They are preferred on the day of an awards luncheon or lunch on your own (vs. on the day of a keynote luncheon).
 The all-day MWs should go out after participants have a chance to grab the continental breakfast during its announced time.

-The conference budget should account for watersnacks for all MWs.
+The conference budget should account for water and possibly snacks for all MWs.

 Aim for approximately 10-15 mobile workshops, depending on the conference site.
 Spread the number of MWs out over the days of the conference: don’t overload one time block because it may divide attendees and lead to cancellations.